Skip to Content

 Secondly, after a brain dump session, I like to reflect on the entire week.

-Because of having a hard time writing an accomplished journal, here’re a few basic questions to ask yourself:
+Because of having a hard time writing an accomplished journal, here are a few basic questions to ask yourself:

 • Did I finish my to-do list?